 According to a recent report from CCC Information Services, communications technology is the driving force of change for the insurance industry.
-If you’re customer is wondering how they can get a new policy, or how a repair can be completed faster, an IVR Systems capability is wide-ranging.
+If your customer is wondering how they can get a new policy, or how a repair can be completed faster, an IVR Systems capability is wide-ranging.
 In order for insurance companies to be competitive, they need to be able to deliver quality customer service while maintaining costs.
-IVR systems allows for insurance companies to reduce expenses without sacrificing quality.
+IVR systems allow for insurance companies to reduce expenses without sacrificing quality.
 If you’re looking to cut operating costs, and improve customer satisfaction, you should really consider implementing an IVR into your insurance company.
-Here are the top ten way insurance companies are utilizing IVR systems to their advantage:
+Here are the top-ten ways insurance companies are utilizing IVR systems to their advantage:

 1. File a Claim